rogerburton/curiosity/content/documentation/scenarios.md

 definition.
 Those data can be for instance hard-coded in the source code.
 The data driving the system are visible and explained in the documentation in the [validation data page](/documentation/validation-data).

+# Live data

+In addition to the above static validation data, parts of the system depend on live data.
+For instance, the rights a user has can evolve over time.
+The static validation data are presented in the documentation, and usually the live data are visible in the application itself.

+Still, some live data can be considered as some kind of system configuration and change slowly enough they deserve to be documented too.
+This is the case for instance of the legal entities: in a production system, they would stay almost always the same, but in a prototype, it is useful to be able to dynamically add, edit, and remove them in specific test scenarios.

+This kind of live data have their own [documentation page](/documentation/live-data).